-Ultrasound (US) is defined as a mechanical vibration above the upper threshold of human hearing (> 20 KHz).
-Ultrasound (US) in the MHz range (1-3 MHz) has been used for the treatment of musculoskeletal disorders, primarily by physical therapists.
-Although the exact mechanism underlying its clinical effects is not known, therapeutic US has been shown to have a variety of effects at a cellular level including angiogenesis, leukocyte adhesion, growth factor and collagen production, and increases in macrophage responsiveness, fibrinolysis and nitric oxide levels.
-More recently, the therapeutic effects of US energy in the kilohertz range have been examined.
-It has been proposed that low frequency US in this range may improve wound healing via the production, vibration and movement of micron-sized bubbles in the coupling medium and tissue.
+Ultrasound (US) is defined as a mechanical vibration above the upper threshold of human hearing (greater than 20 kHz).
+US in the megahertz (MHz) range (1–3 MHz) have been used for the treatment of musculoskeletal disorders, primarily by physical therapists.
+Although the exact mechanism underlying its clinical effects is not known, therapeutic US has been shown to have a variety of effects at a cellular level, including angiogenesis, leukocyte adhesion, growth factor and collagen production, and increases in macrophage responsiveness, fibrinolysis, and nitric oxide levels.
+The therapeutic effects of US energy in the KHz range have also been examined.
+Low-frequency US in this range may improve wound healing via the production, vibration, and movement of micron-sized bubbles in the coupling medium and tissue.

 Non-contact ultrasound treatment for wounds is considered investigational.

-Two industry-sponsored randomized controlled trials have assessed the incremental benefit of MIST therapy on wound healing.
-(1,2)
+Details of the 2 industry-sponsored RCTs that have assessed the incremental benefit of MIST therapy on wound healing are as follows.

-Kavros et al. randomized 70 patients with nonhealing (2 months) foot, ankle, or leg wounds to standard of care alone or standard of care plus MIST therapy for 12 weeks.
-(2) To participate, patients with documented ischemia (transcutaneous oximetry of 40 mm Hg or less) had to agree to 3 times per week visits for therapy.
-This open-label (non-blinded) study found that a greater proportion of patients in the MIST therapy group (22 of 35, or 63%) achieved wound healing (defined as a reduction of wound area greater than 50%) in comparison with standard of care alone (10 of 35 or 29% of patients).
-Non-specific effects of the additional treatment sessions were not controlled for.
-In addition, although the study reported on the importance of baseline transcutaneous partial pressure of oxygen (TcPO2) on wound healing, patients with low (1–20 mm Hg) and high (21–40 mm Hg) TcPO2 levels do not appear to be equally distributed between the groups.
-In a retrospective analysis by Kavros and colleagues, wound healing in 163 patients treated with MIST therapy (3 times per week for 90 days) was found to be 53%, compared with 32% from 47 matched controls treated during the same period who were unable to undergo 3 weekly visits.
-(3)
+In 2007, Kavros et al. published an open-label (nonblinded) RCT comparing 12 weeks of MIST therapy plus standard care to standard care alone in 70 patients with nonhealing (2 months) foot, ankle, or leg.(4) To participate, patients need to have documented ischemia (transcutaneous oximetry of 40 mm Hg or less) and to agree to 3 times per week visits for therapy.
+The study found that a greater proportion of patients in the MIST therapy group (22 of 35, 63%) achieved wound healing (defined as a reduction of wound area > 50%) in comparison with standard of care alone (10 of 35, 29% of patients).
+The authors did not control for potential nonspecific effects of the additional treatment sessions for patients in the non-contact US group, eg, by including a sham treatment group.
+In addition, although the study reported on the importance of baseline transcutaneous partial pressure of oxygen (TcPo2) on wound healing, patients with low (1–20 mm Hg) and high (21–40 mm Hg) TcPo 2 levels did not appear to be equally distributed between the groups.

-Currently available scientific evidence does not permit conclusions concerning the effect of this technology on health outcomes.
-There are two RCTs that report benefits on some outcomes, but both trials have substantial methodologic flaws that limit the validity of the findings.
-Well-designed, blinded studies that have adequate numbers of patients and that include all relevant outcomes are needed to further evaluate the efficacy of this treatment.
-Therefore, non-contact ultrasound treatment for wounds is considered investigational.
+The available published evidence does not permit conclusions concerning the effect of noncontact ultrasound (US) on health outcomes compared with standard wound treatment.
+One blinded randomized controlled trial (RCT) and 2 nonblinded RCTs have evaluated the incremental benefit of commercially available noncontact US devices on wound healing.
+The blinded RCT had substantial methodologic flaws, eg, high dropout rate, baseline differences between groups that limit the validity of the findings.
+Welldesigned, blinded studies that have adequate numbers of patients and that include all relevant outcomes are needed to further evaluate the efficacy of this treatment.
+Therefore, noncontact US treatment for wounds is considered investigational.

 Practice Guidelines and Position Statements